Hurtak/game-of-life/README.md

 ## TODO / Potential improvements

+- github stars icon
+- icons for controls and headings for them
 - hide stats
-- stats icon
-- github stars icon
 - :hover and :active effects for slider and buttons
 - hover effects on panel buttons
 - finish styles for controls
-- icons for controls and headings for them
 - test on mobile/tablet
 - test in IE, Firefox